anshulchahar/docanalyze/docs/user-guide/features.md

-# DocAnalyze Features
+# Solva Features

-This page provides a comprehensive overview of the features available in DocAnalyze.
+This page provides a comprehensive overview of the features available in Solva.

 ## PDF Processing Features

 ### Text Extraction

-DocAnalyze uses PyPDF to extract text content from PDF documents with high accuracy.
+Solva uses PyPDF to extract text content from PDF documents with high accuracy.
 The text extraction:

 - Preserves document structure where possible
 - Handles multi-column layouts